oob-skulden/zimara/README.md

 ## Credits

-Written by a security engineer who got tired of seeing the same preventable mistakes in every repository.
+Written by a security engineer who got fed up with fixing the same “how did this get committed?” problems, built while working on his own site, and completed over five nights of truly questionable sleep hygiene.

 Published by Oob Skulden™.